NovaBACKUP Data Protection Blog

 Server-virtualization

-Server virtualization software allows Admins to take one physical server and convert it into multiple unique virtual machines, each running it's own operating system that can be managed independently.
+Server virtualization software allows Admins to take one physical server and convert it into multiple unique virtual machines, each running its own operating system that can be managed independently.
+This creates complexity that backup services for MSPs are designed to address.

 Why Server Virtualization?

-With server virtualization, your company will be able to reduce your operating costs, eliminate server complexity, increase application performance, increase server utilization, reduce power and cooling costs and more.
+With server virtualization, your company will be able to reduce its operating costs, eliminate server complexity, increase application performance, increase server utilization, reduce power and cooling costs, and more.

 In most companies, physical servers are underutilized, resulting in expensive hardware just sitting idle as the workloads are distributed to only some of the network servers.
 According to the research findings of Uptime Institute, 30% of servers go unused.